Cashari/azure-network-protocols/README.md

 <img src="https://imgur.com/467QLVS.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 From wireshark, filter for DNS traffic only.
-From your Windows 10 VM within a command line, use nslookup to see what google.com, IP addresses.
+From your Windows 10 VM within a command line, use nslookup to see what google.com IP addresses is.
 Observe the DNS traffic being show in WireShark

 .